ouyang-lab/kmeRNA/README.md

     --bg_sample_size 100 \ # number (int) of randomly selected traning examples to use as background for SHAP --tree # If the input model is tree-based
 ```
+## Generating eRNA-paRNA RIC-seq negative samples
+A series of auxiliary scripts are available under the `E-P_RICseq` folder in order to download the datasets, calculate appropriate splitting, generate the random regions for use in the rest of the pipeline.
+Adjust absolute paths prior to running.

 ## Resources
 ### eRNA-paRNA data